 Accounts payable is the event that pays for the liability incurred by the purchasing process, which is for supplier purchases or inventory required by manufacturing to meet customer demand.
 Sales generates the demand that created the accounts receivables, which is turned into cash.
-So, how do you write accounts payable procedure, a part of the purchasing policies and procedures manual?
+How do you write accounts payable procedure, a part of the purchasing policies and procedures manual, to disburse the cash?

 Your accounts payable procedures are a bit different then the other accounting processes.
 Those represented processes where the focus was on reducing the size of assets (inventory or accounts receivable procedure) or expenses (marketing) and increasing the velocity or cycle time.
 In accounts payable, our focus is on increasing the size of assets while maintaining a solid credit rating and increasing the process velocity.